femida2000/rsschool-cv/cv.md

 ## Fluent English

-> Moscow is the capital of Russian Federation
+> Moscow is the capital of the Russian Federation